Oragenics (NYSEAMERICAN:OGEN) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a research note published on Friday morning.
+StockNews.com began coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a research note published on Saturday.
 The firm issued a sell rating on the biotechnology company’s stock.

-Oragenics (NYSEAMERICAN:OGEN – Free Report) last released its quarterly earnings data on Friday, May 12th.
-The biotechnology company reported ($1.41) earnings per share for the quarter.
-Oragenics had a negative return on equity of 96.34% and a negative net margin of 7,467.43%.
-The business had revenue of $0.02 million during the quarter.
+Oragenics (NYSEAMERICAN:OGEN – Free Report) last announced its quarterly earnings data on Friday, May 12th.
+The biotechnology company reported ($1.41) EPS for the quarter.
+The firm had revenue of $0.02 million for the quarter.
+Oragenics had a negative net margin of 7,467.43% and a negative return on equity of 96.34%.

 Institutional Inflows and Outflows